UEE62122 | CRICOS 118054F

 • Apply workplace health and safety (WHS), environmental, and risk management principles in engineering contexts.

-• Produce technical reports and documentation aligned with engineering and compliance requirements.
+• Produce technical reports and engineering documentation that meet compliance and regulatory requirements.

 • Lead or contribute to engineering projects with a focus on efficiency, safety, and innovation.

-• Use CAD tools and electrical software to design, test, and refine engineering solutions.
+• Use CAD tools and specialised electrical software to design, test, and refine engineering solutions.

-• Progress into supervisory roles or further study pathways such as a Bachelor of Engineering.
+• Progress into supervisory roles or pursue further study pathways, such as a Bachelor of Engineering.

 By the end of this course, students will be able to: